 1) – Completed Contract Method

-Under this strategy for Principle of income acknowledgment, the income related with an exchange is perceived simply after the consummation of the exchange.
+Under this strategy for the Principle of income acknowledgment, the income-related to exchange is perceived simply after the consummation of the exchange.
 This technique is commonly utilized when there if there should arise an occurrence of vulnerability concerning the assortment of assets from the customer.

 2) – Instalment Method